-Whether for brunch or a fast and hearty dinner, this kale and eggs dish will spice up your mealtime and is loaded with healthy proteins.
+Whether you make it for brunch or as a fast and hearty dinner, this kale and eggs dish will spice up your mealtime and is loaded with healthy proteins.

 By Wednesday, you’ve worked your way through your weekend leftovers and now have a random amalgamation of food items that Ready, Steady, Cook would struggle to make a meal out of – remember that show?